zoltraks/blastar/docs/recognition.md

 610 SPRITEON
 ```

 Ok, here we are.
-Line ``620`` is the big player here.
+Line ``620`` is the big player.
 It acts like a main loop of a game.

 ```
 620 F=STRIG(1)